DigiFenix777/python-crash-course-downloading-data-project/README.md

 This project highlights skills in:
 - Python scripting for data processing
-- API and JSON handling with `requests`
+- CSV, JSON, and GeoJSON importing and processing
 - Data visualization using **Matplotlib** and **Plotly**
 - Working with real-world datasets (climate, seismic, fire activity)
 - Applying **PEP 8**, project structuring, and GitHub portfolio practices